pytorch/torchchat/README.md

 as well as model quality validation, retaining the prior Python interface to simplify reuse of tests and test harnesses developed in Python during model development and qualification.

+In addition, torchat comes with server C++ runtimes for both AOT Inductor-compiled models and Executorch-compiled models for servers.
+Mobile C++ runtimes enable the deployment of Executorch-compiled PTE mobile/edge models on iOS, Android and Raspberry Pi 5.
+In addition, an experimental mobile C++ runtime for AOT Inductor compiled models exists as prototype (as of 4/10).

 # Getting started

 Follow the `gpt-fast` [installation instructions](https://github.com/pytorch-labs/gpt-fast?tab=readme-ov-file#installation).